Factsheet: Assessment, support planning and review

 - whether you have a carer, who may have needs of their own

-- how you will stay safe and manage risks
+- how you to manage risks

 - how much you will pay, and how much we will pay